Do Golfers Get Drug Tested?

-Golf may not have a reputation for doping, but this doesn’t mean the PGA Tour doesn’t carefully ensure that all its players are on equal footing.
-The PGA began its drug testing of golfers in 2008, reports USA Today, and made changes in 2017.
+Golf may not have a reputation for doping, but that doesn’t mean the PGA Tour doesn’t carefully ensure that all its players are on equal footing.
+The PGA Tour began drug testing golfers in 2008, and it made changes to the process in 2017.
 Here’s a look at how the testing works and one controversial banned drug.

-The PGA updated its drug policy in 2017.
-It added blood testing for the 2017–2018 season and began declaring players suspended for recreational drugs.
-Previously only performance-enhancing drug violations were publicly recognized.
-Depending on the circumstances, the PGA is not required to announce recreational drug violations if the player is not suspended.
+The PGA Tour updated its drug policy in 2017, per Golf Digest.
+It added blood testing for the 2017–2018 season and began suspending players for using recreational drugs.
+Previously, only performance-enhancing drug violations were publicly recognized.
+Depending on the circumstances, the PGA Tour is not required to announce recreational drug violations if the player is not suspended.

-One group of banned substances are considered “drugs of abuse” by the PGA, meaning they’re recreational rather than performance-enhancing.
-This group includes hashish, marijuana, cocaine, Ecstasy, PCP, DMA, BZP, and meth.
+One group of banned substances is considered “drugs of abuse” by the PGA Tour, meaning they’re recreational rather than performance-enhancing.
+This group includes hashish, marijuana, cocaine, ecstasy, PCP, DMA, BZP, and meth.
 Other banned substances include steroids, HGH, certain beta-blockers, and other drugs.
 However, the PGA Tour may grant an exemption for therapeutic uses.

 Urine tests continue to serve as the main testing method.
-Players are randomly assigned to either a urine or blood test — occasionally both.
-After a player finishes the round of golf, an official completed a blood test by drawing a small amount of blood from the golfer.
+Players can be randomly assigned to either a urine or blood test during a tournament or at any point throughout the season.

-While marijuana probably wouldn’t improve a golfer’s game, they may use it to decrease anxiety.
+While marijuana doesn’t directly improve a golfer’s game, they may use it to decrease anxiety.
 The testing threshold is set high enough so that second-hand marijuana smoke won’t trigger a positive test.
 However, for marijuana users, the time it takes to clear from the body varies.

 Players suspended for marijuana violations